-Citation with stable link: Daniel Mitchell, 'Ethiopians: Herodotos on southern peoples at the ends of the earth (mid-fifth century BCE),' Last modified November 10, 2022, http://philipharland.com/Blog/?p=9411.
+Citation with stable link: Daniel Mitchell, 'Ethiopians: Herodotos on southern peoples at the ends of the earth (mid-fifth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 16, 2023, http://philipharland.com/Blog/?p=9411.

 Ancient author: Herodotos of Halikarnassos, Histories, or Inquiries, portions of books 2, 3, 4, 7 and 9 (link to Greek text and translation)

 Comments (by Daniel Mitchell and Phil Harland): Writing about 420 BCE, Herodotos (also Latinized as Herodotus) of Halikarnassos in Karia (Caria) provides our earliest, substantial account of Ethiopian peoples and their customs from a Greek perspective.
 At this stage, the term “Ethiopians” (Aithiopes) itself is a Greek, etic or outsider category used to describe far-off peoples at the ends of the earth, and the term quite literally means “burnt-faced” (aithos [“burnt”] + ops [“face”]) people.
 However, since Homer (about three centuries before Herodotos) the far-off Ethiopians south of Egypt had often been imagined as an ideal society where food was in great abundance (see the legend of the “Table of the Sun” below) and where the gods of Olympos themselves would sometimes go for banquets alongside the “pious” Ethiopians.
 As James Romm points out (cited below), this was a reverse ethnocentrism of sorts, where those furthest from the current cultural centre were presented as superior in some important way.